abalmaceda/eframework/docs/developer/packages.md

 # Packages
-Reaction packages are Meteor packages that add a call to `ReactionCore.registerPackage` declaring the package structure to the Reaction registry.
+Reaction packages are Meteor packages that add a call to `EFrameworkCore.registerPackage` declaring the package structure to the Reaction registry.

 ## Core Packages
 For local core package development you must _git clone_ packages locally, either into `reaction/packages`, or define the `PACKAGES_DIR` env variable for an alternate location.